mraksoll4/reptiloids/README.md

 License
 -------

-Blocknet is released under the terms of the MIT license.
+Reptiloids is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 The MIT License (MIT)

-Copyright (c) 2014-2020 The Blocknet Developers
+Copyright (c) 2014-2020 The Reptiloids Developers

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal